 The portal consists of the following tabs,

-In this tab, your employees can view their salary structure, payslips and a comprehensive summary of their annual earnings, contributions, deductions, and taxes.
-They can also declare their Flexible Benefit Plan (FBP) here, once you open that option.
+In this tab, employees can view their salary structure, payslips and a comprehensive summary of their annual earnings, contributions, deductions, and taxes.
+They can also declare their Flexible Benefit Plan (FBP) here, once that option is enabled.

 Salary structure is the details of the salary being offered.
 It clearly shows the breakup of the different salary components which constitutes Cost to Company (CTC).